-When DOD department heads determine a new capability is required to meet a perceived mission need, a mission needs statement is submitted to the Joint Requirements Oversight Council.
+When the DOD Chairman of the Joint Chiefs determine a new capability is required to meet a perceived mission need, a mission needs statement is submitted to the Joint Requirements Oversight Council.
 If the identified mission need is valid, the mission need statement is approved and a priority is assigned.